Constants of motion in gravitational self-force theory: Circular orbits from periastron advance

 where $\rho(x)$ is given (i) numerically in Table II of Ref.~\cite{Barack:2010ny} for $x \in [1/80,1/6]$ and in the Supplemental Material of~\cite{vandeMeent:2016hel} for $x \in [1/1000,1/10]$; and (ii) as a PN series in Eq.~(9) of Ref.~\cite{Bini:2016qtx}.

 At geodesic order, $p_{\odot} = 1/y + \mathcal{O}(\varepsilon)$ and $e_{\odot}^2 = \mathcal{O}(\varepsilon)$, so we introduce the ansatz

-We plug this ansatz into the exact expression of $(\hat\Omega_\phi, \hat\Omega_r)$ in terms of $(p,e)$ and Taylor expand in $\varepsilon$; see App.~\ref{app:elliptic} for how to do this in practice.
+We plug this ansatz into the exact expression of $(\hat\Omega_\phi, \hat\Omega_r)$ in terms of $(p,e)$ and Taylor-expand in $\varepsilon$; see App.~\ref{app:elliptic} for how to do this in practice.
 Thanks to these expressions, we find that

 where we have ignored $\mathcal{O}(\varepsilon^2)$ terms and where